 Malabsorptive: A malabsorptive procedure is one in which the absorption of food is greatly affected.
 When food is ingested it passes down the gullet (windpipe) into your stomach.
 It is then broken down by stomach acids.
 As it leaves the stomach and enters the top part of the small intestine or duodenum, it comes into contact with digestive juices from the pancreas and bile from the gall bladder.
-These two cause a further breakdown of the food which means that vital nutrients such as vitamins and minerals are absorbed.
+These two causes a further breakdown of the food which means that vital nutrients such as vitamins and minerals are absorbed.
 However, with a malabsorptive procedure this ability is vastly reduced.
-Food is not properly absorbed which means that important nutrients are lost.
+Food is not properly absorbed, which means that important nutrients are lost.
 This can result in vitamin/mineral deficiencies.
 You will be given daily supplements to replace these.
-Malabsorptive procedures, such as the jejuno-ileal bypass are no longer performed.
+Malabsorptive procedures, such as the jejunoileal bypass are no longer performed.

 There are four procedures which fall into this category:

 These are all technically demanding procedures, but when performed by an experienced surgeon can result in dramatic weight loss.

 The best preparation for obesity surgery is to understand the risks and potential benefits associated with it.
 The patient should closely follow the doctor's instructions.